-- 1. Baseline reliability upgrades, discussed in this Section 2; - Generation and transmission interconnection upgrades, discussed in Attachment B of this manual and Attachment B of Manual 14AOperational Performance issue driven upgrades, discussed in Section 2;

-- 3. Market efficiency driven upgrades, discussed in this Section 2; - 4.
-Operational performance issue driven upgrades, discussed in this Section 2; - 5.4.
-FERC Form No. 715 projects, discussed in Section 2; - 6.5.
-Public Policy Requirements based elements via State Agreement Approach; - ∠6.
-Supplemental Projects by a Transmission Owner, including which could include projects addressing the end of useful life of existing facilities addressed via OATT, Attachment M-3.
+- 1. Baseline reliability upgrades, discussed in this Section 2; - Generation and transmission interconnection Operational Performance issue driven upgrades, discussed in Attachment B of this manual and Attachment B of Manual 14A.Section 2; - 3.
+Market efficiency driven upgrades, discussed in this Section 2- - Operational performance issue driven upgrades FERC Form No. 715 projects, discussed in this Section 2-; - 5.
+Public Policy Requirements based elements via State Agreement Approach; - 6.
+Supplemental Projects by a Transmission Owner, which could include projects addressing the end of useful life of existing facilities as determined in accordance with good utility practice and addressed via OATT, Attachment M-3.